The Best Bachelor’s Degrees in Computer Science: Game Design

 This degree is a practical option for students who want a degree in Computer Science, and yet want to learn Game Design as well.

 There are different degrees available when studying Game Design, and different capacities to work in the Game Design career field.

 Computer Science is an attractive option for students who want to learn the technical side of game design, such as game development, which involves learning the tenets of computer science, such as programming languages, software development, and artificial intelligence.

 For clarity, Computer Science degrees with Game Development, Game Programming, and other Game specializations are all included in this list.
-Game Design is an overall category that includes these different Game program types as a specialization within Computer Science programs.
+Game Design is used in this article as a category that includes different game specializations within Computer Science programs.

 These Computer Science programs are available on-campus and/or online.

 This ranking made developed using the academic influence of these universities in Computer Science, and then looking at the quality and variety of programs, labs and facilities, and internship opportunities, and data from the National Center for Education Statistics.
 For more on our ranking methodology, see our College Calculator.